codefordayton/floswhistle-pandemic-v2/docs/Tech_Spec.md

 # Tech Spec
 The _Tech Spec_ is an important part of a project, but it's a part that's often overlooked or skipped.
 The intention of this document is to organize everyone's thoughts on the project into one simple, succinct document.
-It doesn't have to be super detailed but filling out this document will help keep everyone focused on the project goal.

 <!-- TOC -->